-Let’s start with the vitamins and nutrients that are essential for you and bub pre and post conception.
+When it comes to a healthy pregnancy, it starts with vitamins and nutrients that are essential for you and bub pre and post conception.

-Dietary sources of selenium include: Beef, brazil nuts, tuna, sardines, poultry, prawns
+Dietary sources of selenium: Beef, brazil nuts, tuna, sardines, poultry, prawns

-Dietary sources iodine include: Seaweed, eggs, tuna, ionised salt
+Dietary sources iodine: Seaweed, eggs, tuna, ionised salt

-Dietary sources: Red meat, legumes, fortified breads and cereals (whole grains), green leafy vegetables!
+Dietary sources of iron: Red meat, legumes, fortified breads and cereals (whole grains), green leafy vegetables!
 Hint: Boost your absorption of iron by eating a vitamin C rich food at the same time, for example some broccoli and steak.

 Increasing the dietary intake of iron alone is sometimes not sufficient enough to correct an iron deficiency and iron supplementation may be recommended by your healthcare professional.
 Similarly to dietary intake of iron, look out for supplements that contain Vitamin C to help absorption, but always consult a doctor first.